by-student-2017/QM2Thermo/README.md

 !-----------------------:------------!--Memo---------------------------------------------------------------------------
 DEF (Energy shift)  [eV]:     1.173000  !
 This is bad !
 Base relaxation time [s]:     1.00e-14  !
 This is bad !

+# As an aside, in the paper the basic relaxation time is calculated as 1.0.
+# From this version onwards, the calculation of relaxation time is considered based on Alle's theory.
 ```
 4. The calculation is performed using the following command:
 ```